Six common cloud migration challenges and how to tackle them

 Scalability: Cloud migration allows your business to easily alter its resources according to business cycles.
 And since you don’t have to purchase larger or more powerful servers, your business can handle fluctuations in workloads more effectively and efficiently.

 Agility: Compared to setting up traditional IT infrastructure, cloud platforms can be deployed with much more rapidity.
 As a result, your business can take advantage of operational efficiencies such as faster time-to-market for products and services.

 However, for business leaders to reap the full benefits of the cloud, they need to have a robust migration strategy in place.
 A proper plan makes it easier to side-step or overcome the most common cloud migration obstacles.

 Six common cloud migration challenges

-1. Lack of internal resources: Lacking in-house expertise can cause significant roadblocks.
+1. Lack of internal resources: Inadequate in-house expertise can cause significant roadblocks.
 Not having professionals with cloud migration skills on hand can lead to errors that result in spending more money, rather than saving it.

-4. Getting started too quickly: Cloud migration best practices dictate that companies shouldn’t start a migration before fully understanding what they’re moving, and why.
+4. Getting started too quickly: Cloud migration best practices dictate that companies shouldn’t start a migration before fully understanding what they’re moving and why.
 Beginning your migration before your organization is ready may stall your progress right out of the gate, ultimately costing you more money than predicted.

 6. No adoption strategy: Save time by getting executive and senior management buy-in from the start.
 It’s not uncommon for existing managers and employees to resist change, so ensuring department leaders endorse a cloud migration will help you devise the right adoption strategy.